Providers

 WV HealthCheck

-What is HealthCheck?
+What is Healthcheck?
 HealthCheck is the name of West Virginia's Early and Periodic Screening, Diagnosis and Treatment Program (E.P.S.D.T.).
-It is a mandated Medicaid Program enacted in 1967 to ensure that Medicaid-eligible children under age 21 receive a comprehensive range of preventive and primary health services.
+It is a program designed to ensure that eligible children under age 21 receive a comprehensive range of preventive and primary health services.
 This program provides periodic, comprehensive health examinations; vision, dental and hearing assessments; immunizations; and treatment follow-up of conditions found through the health examination.
-To obtain more detailed information, visit the HealthCheck Program's website by clicking the following:
+To obtain more detailed information, visit the HealthCheck Program's website by clicking the following: HealthCheck Program.

 For HealthCheck forms, go to the following link: HealthCheck Forms

-ActiveHealth Management provides utilization and care management services to West Virginia Children's Health Insurance Program (WVCHIP) members.
-ActiveHealth assumed responsibility for all preservice decisions, in July of 2009.
-ActiveHealth also provides medical case managment services to WVCHIP members experiencing a serious or long-term illness or injury.
-To contact ActiveHealth, call 1-800-356-2392, or visit their website.
+KEPRO provides medical case managment services to WVCHIP members experiencing a serious or long-term illness or injury.
+To contact KEPRO, call 1-888-571-0262, or visit their website.

 Pre-Service Decisions: Prior Approval /Precertification Process